ibm-cloud-docs/devsecops/devsecops-custom-deployment.md

 ```
 {: codeblock}

-## Deploying to multiple clusters
+## Deploying using Pull-based deployment
-{: #custom-deployment-target-multiple-clusters}
+{: #custom-deployment-target-pull-based-deployment}

-DevSecOps provides an option to deploy your application to multiple clusters using {{site.data.keyword.satellitelong_notm}} Config.
+DevSecOps provides an option to deploy your application using Pull-based deployment using {{site.data.keyword.satellitelong_notm}} Config.

 [{{site.data.keyword.satellitelong_notm}}](https://www.ibm.com/cloud/satellite){: external} is an extension of the {{site.data.keyword.cloud_notm}} Public that can run inside the customer's data center or out at the edge.
 Each {{site.data.keyword.satellitelong_notm}} location is connected by using {{site.data.keyword.satellitelong_notm}} Link, which provides the connection to the {{site.data.keyword.cloud}} control plane.
 It provides audit, packet capture, and visibility to the security team, while a configuration utility provides a global view of applications and services. {{site.data.keyword.satellitelong_notm}} Link provides a simple way to manage the connection between {{site.data.keyword.cloud_notm}} and the {{site.data.keyword.satelliteshort}} location with visibility into all the traffic that goes back and forth with control of the endpoints on both sides of the link.

 Users can have groups of Red Hat&reg; OpenShift&reg; clusters in a [{{site.data.keyword.satelliteshort}} cluster group](/docs/satellite?topic=satellite-setup-clusters-satconfig).
 You can use [{{site.data.keyword.satelliteshort}} Config](/docs/satellite?topic=satellite-cluster-config) to deploy the application into a [{{site.data.keyword.satelliteshort}} cluster group](/docs/satellite?topic=satellite-setup-clusters-satconfig).

 Follow a two-step process to enable your Red Hat&reg; OpenShift&reg; clusters to leverage {{site.data.keyword.satelliteshort}} Config to perform simultaneous deployments.